jasonbayton/rhino_content/support/boot-to-recovery.md

 4. The device will boot into recovery mode, and first shows a picture of the Android robot showing <i class="fas fa-exclamation-triangle text-warning"></i>.
 Press `power`, then while holding, press `volume up` in quick succession.
 This may take a few attempts as it can be tricky to get the timing just right.
 5. The recovery menu will appear.
 </div>

+NB: For step 4, holding the buttons down for too long will cause the device to reboot.
+The button combination need only be pressed for a moment.

 ## ADB